mja00/OBSSync/README.md

 # OBS Sync
 Simple plugin to connect to OBS's WebSocket server and automatically split recordings and write the timestamps of in-game events into a text file beside the recording.
+A fork of https://git.nortel.cloud/lc-modding/OBSSync to add more features.

 ## How to use